mikegeyser/building-pwas-with-react/README.md

 1. Create an app shell
 1. Precache all essential assets
 1. Cache any dynamic data returned from the api, including images.
+1. Prompt the user to install an updated service worker.
 1. Queue failed updates using IndexDb

 # 1. App Manifest